 The good news is that anxiety, whether it’s fear of speaking in public or of not being good enough to do X, is usually baseless.
 Even if you end up discovering that you are not cut out to do those things, there’s no reason to feel blocked and anxious, which only makes things worse.

 Those feelings of dread and incompetence are your brain screwing with you, extrapolating from past or even imagined experiences.
-Which means that they aren’t really, well, real.
-As I mentioned, people who manage to pull through those blocks quickly realize their fears were mostly unfounded.
+Which means they aren’t really, well, real.
+As I said, people who manage to pull through those blocks quickly realize their fears were mostly unfounded.

 And that’s good news because it means you may not need esoteric therapies or unique tricks to combat it — generic techniques against anxiety, procrastination, or other maladaptive learned behaviors may work quite well.